wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 !!! warning "Rule modification restrictions"
     You cannot create or modify rules until creating backup or load from backup is complete.

+## API calls to get rules

+To get custom rules, you can [call the Wallarm API directly](../../api/request-examples.md#get-all-configured-rules).